Alpine Skiing: Timing Is Everything

 Justin Jones rips soft spring bumps on Tele gear in the Sunbowl on Mount Sunapee.
 (Tim Jones photo)

-At any time of year, finding truly great skiing and riding is a matter of timing.
+At any time during the ski season, finding truly great skiing and riding is a matter of timing.
 On a pure powder morning in January, for example, you have to be one of the first people on the lift or you are going to find yourself snaked on the line you were dreaming of when you drove to the hill.
 He (or she) who hesitates gets chowder instead of pristine powder.

 Likewise, on weekends and holiday weeks throughout the winter, the first people on the hill generally find the best conditions, whether that’s fresh powder or untracked corduroy.
 By later in the day, conditions will often have deteriorated, especially in high-traffic junction areas or popular trails.

 But in March, the paradigm changes.
-Patience pays off.
+Patience often pays off.

-Most areas groom as little as possible at this time of year, not only to save money, but also to save their snow.
+Most areas groom as little as possible toward the end of March and into April, not only to save money, but also to save their snow.
 If you rush make the first chair on a chilly morning, you might just find yourself headed downhill on snow that softened the day before, then froze into a rutted, bumpy crust—the kind of snow Western skiers think is all we ever get in the East.

 But if you wait just a little while, magic can occur.
 The sun, which has been hiding behind the hill all season emerges earlier on March mornings, climbs higher above the peaks, and uses its strength to create some of the best snow conditions of the entire season.